Baked Ziti

 • Add the tomato paste, crushed tomatoes, Italian seasoning, and ½ cup water to the skillet with the sausage and stir to combine.
 Place a lid on the skillet and allow it to come up to a simmer.
 Once simmering, turn the heat down and allow it to continue to simmer while you cook the ziti.
 Stir the sauce occasionally as it simmers.

 • After getting the sauce started, begin the ziti.
 Bring a large pot of water with ½ Tbsp salt to a boil over high heat.
-Once boiling, add the ziti, and let it continue to boil until the ziti is tender (about 7-8 minutes).
-Drain the ziti in a colander.
+Once boiling, add the ziti, and let it continue to boil until tender (about 7-8 minutes).
+Drain the pasta in a colander.
 Shake the colander a bit to shake excess water out of the pasta.

 • While the pasta and sauce are cooking, prepare the cheese filling.
 Add the ricotta, Italian cheese blend, and some freshly cracked black pepper (about 10 cranks of a pepper mill) to a bowl and stir to combine.
 Begin to preheat the oven to 350ºF.